Heide Museum of Modern Art: Early history

 The museum is situated on land originally used by indigenous peoples, a history evident in a distinguished scarred tree at the top of the property, called Yingabeal.
 In late colonial times through to the early twentieth century the site was a grazing property and dairy farm with a frontage on the Yarra River.
 The original farmhouse was built in the 1870s.
 From the nineteenth century onward, the area was frequented by artists and writers who found the Yarra River and surrounding hills east of Melbourne an ideal setting in which to work, exemplified in the formation of the Heidelberg School at Heidelberg, the Montsalvat artists' colony in Eltham, and various artists' camps in locations such as Box Hill and Warrandyte.

 In 1934, the farm was purchased by John and Sunday Reed, passionate supporters and collectors of modern Australian art, who named the property Heide after the nearby town of Heidelberg.
 After moving into the farmhouse in 1935, they established a unique private library, including modernist literature, international art books, journals and magazines.
-Heide became a focal point for progressive art and culture as the Reeds opened their home to like-minded individuals such as artists Sidney Nolan, Albert Tucker, Joy Hester, John Perceval and Danila Vassilieff.
+Heide became a focal point for progressive art and culture as the Reeds opened their home to like-minded individuals such as artists Sidney Nolan, Albert Tucker, Joy Hester, Gray Smith, John Perceval and Danila Vassilieff.
 Nolan, who lived at Heide intermittently for almost a decade, painted his celebrated Ned Kelly series in the farmhouse's dining room in 1946–47.

 In 1963, the Reeds commissioned Melbourne architect David McGlashan to design a new residence on the property, one that had a sense of mystery and romance, and was "a gallery to be lived in".
 Synthesising local and international design ideas, the light-filled home they called Heide II was constructed out of Mount Gambier limestone with a palette of minimal secondary materials and neutral colours.
 The Reeds moved into Heide II in 1967 and Sunday Reed established the second kitchen garden near the new house.